schibsted/spid-tech-docs/resources/articles/oauth/token.md

 ## Grant type Authorization code, for user tokens

 The authorization code grant is the second step in the authorization flow for user.
-A user logs in to SPiD, and SPiD will return user to site with a code.
+A user logs in to SPiD, and SPiD will return the user to site with a code.
 That code is then exchanged in backend for a user token.

 ### Request